hkhard/TibberP1Integration/README.md

 3. Follow the configuration steps to enter your Tibber API access token.
    - You can obtain your Tibber API access token from the [Tibber Developer Portal](https://developer.tibber.com/).

-## ESP8266 Setup

-Refer to the `esp8266_p1_meter/` directory in this repository for the Arduino sketch and detailed setup instructions for the ESP8266 device.

 ## Usage

 After installation and configuration, the Tibber P1 Meter integration will create a sensor entity in Home Assistant.
 You can use this entity in your automations, scripts, or Lovelace UI to monitor and control your energy usage.